TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 #### Specify connection setting to your IdP

 To connect the portal to the IdP, you need to specify the following settings:
-* OIDC well-known configuration URL;
+* OIDC well-known configuration URL.
 * Initial access token.

 First of all, select your IdP from the `Identity provider` dropdown list.
 Different IdPs have slightly different approaches to DCR implementation, so the portal will use a driver that is specific to your IdP.
 If your IdP is not present in the dropdown list, select the `Other` option.
 In that case, the portal will use the most standard implementation of the DCR driver, which implements the DCR flow as defined in the RFC.